MicrosoftEdge/WebView2Feedback/specs/ExecuteScriptWithResult.md

   /// and otherwise returns E_INVALIDARG.
   HRESULT TryGetResultAsString([out, retval] LPWSTR* stringResult);

-  /// If IsSuccess return failed, user can use this interface to get exception to handle,
+  /// If IsSuccess is false, you can use this property to get the unhandled exception thrown by script execution
   /// otherwise return E_INVALIDARG.
   [propget] HRESULT Exception(
       [out, retval] ICoreWebView2ExecuteScriptException** exception);